Wrongful Death Lawyers

 - Drugs or defective products that caused the victim to die.

 Depending on the circumstances, you may qualify to claim wrongful death.
 Be sure to contact Parke Gordon Law Firm to determine if you have a legitimate wrongful death case.
-Call (208) 322-7274 for a free consultation.
+Call our Boise law office at (208) 322-7274 for a free consultation.

 Who Can File a Wrongful Death Claim?